Introduction: Why CSS Organization Matters

 .button--tertiary

-These modifiers directly translate from design specifications to code implementation, creating a seamless workflow between designers and developers.
+Such modifiers translate directly from design specifications to code implementation, creating a consistent workflow between designers and developers.

 Integrating BEM with Other CSS Methodologies

 BEM doesn't have to be used in isolation.
-It can be combined with other CSS methodologies and approaches to create a comprehensive styling strategy.
+BEM can be combined with other CSS methodologies and approaches to create a comprehensive styling strategy.

 BEM and ITCSS

 The Inverted Triangle CSS (ITCSS) methodology focuses on organizing CSS by specificity and reach.
-It works exceptionally well with BEM by providing a structure for where different types of styles should be placed:
+ITCSS works exceptionally well with BEM by providing a structure for where different types of styles should be placed:

 -